Marriage: China

 The mythological origin of Chinese marriage is a story about Nüwa and Fu Xi who invented proper marriage procedures after becoming married.
 In ancient Chinese society, people of the same surname are supposed to consult with their family trees prior to marriage to reduce the potential risk of unintentional incest.
 Marrying one's maternal relatives was generally not thought of as incest.
 Families sometimes intermarried from one generation to another.
 Over time, Chinese people became more geographically mobile.
 Individuals remained members of their biological families.
 When a couple died, the husband and the wife were buried separately in the respective clan's graveyard.
 In a maternal marriage, a male would become a son-in-law who lived in the wife's home.

 The New Marriage Law of 1950 radically changed Chinese marriage traditions, enforcing monogamy, equality of men and women, and choice in marriage; arranged marriages were the most common type of marriage in China until then.
 Starting October 2003, it became legal to marry or divorce without authorization from the couple's work units.
 Although people with infectious diseases such as AIDS may now marry, marriage is still illegal for the mentally ill.

 Korea

 The practice of matrilocality in Korea started in the Goguryeo period and ended in the early Joseon period.
 The Korean saying that when a man gets married, he is "entering jangga" (the house of his father-in-law), stems from the Goguryeo period.

+Criticism of marriage

+"Esposas de Matrimonio" ("Wedding Cuffs"), a wedding ring sculpture expressing the criticism of marriages' effects on individual liberty.
+Esposas is a play on Spanish, in which the singular form of the word esposa refers to a spouse, and the plural refers to handcuffs.

+People have proposed arguments against marriage for reasons that include political, philosophical and religious criticisms; concerns about the divorce rate; individual liberty and gender equality; questioning the necessity of having a personal relationship sanctioned by government or religious authorities; or the promotion of celibacy for religious or philosophical reasons.
+Research has found that unhappily married couples are at 3–25 times the risk of developing clinical depression.
+Opinion polls show the importance of marriage varies by country and culture.